Best practices for optimal performance of Azure Database for MySQL - Flexible Server

 - You can import your data with minimal downtime by using Azure Database Migration Service (DMS) for online or offline migrations.

-An Azure Database for MySQL performance best practice is to allocate enough RAM so that your working set resides almost completely in memory.
+An Azure Database for MySQL flexible server performance best practice is to allocate enough RAM so that your working set resides almost completely in memory.

-- Check if the memory percentage being used in reaching the limits using the metrics for the MySQL server.
+- Check if the memory percentage being used in reaching the limits using the metrics for Azure Database for MySQL flexible server.

 - Set up alerts on such numbers to ensure that as the server reaches limits, you can take prompt actions to fix it.
 Based on the limits defined, check if scaling up the database SKU—either to higher compute size or to better pricing tier, which results in a dramatic increase in performance.

 - Scale up until your performance numbers no longer drops dramatically after a scaling operation.
-For information on monitoring a DB instance's metrics, see MySQL DB Metrics.
+For information on monitoring a DB instance's metrics, see Azure Database for MySQL flexible server DB Metrics.

 Use InnoDB buffer pool Warmup